 - 1/4 cup sweet chili sauce (homemade or storebought) - plus more for serving

 - 1/4 cup low-sodium soy sauce - divided

 - 1 tbsp vegan fish sauce

 - Prepare the tofu.
 Place the tofu on a clean towel or stack of several paper towels.
 Lay one more clean towel or stack of paper towels on top of the tofu and place a heavy object, such as a skillet or soup pot, on top of the tofu.
 Press the tofu for 20-30 minutes.

 - Prepare the rice.
 Place the rice and the coconut milk in a small saucepot over medium heat.
 Bring to a low boil.
 Reduce heat to low and cover.
 Continue to cook until the rice has absorbed all the coconut milk.
 Remove from heat.

 - As the rice simmers, add 2 tablespoons olive oil to a large skillet and cook the tofu over medium-high heat.
 Continue to cook the tofu until golden and crispy, approximately 3 minutes each side.
 Remove from the skillet and toss with sweet chili sauce.

 - Add the remaining 1 tablespoon olive oil to the skillet and stir in the chopped red onion.
 Saute for 3-4 minutes, stirring occasionally.
-Add the minced garlic, fish sauce, and bok choy to the skillet and cook until bok choy just starts to soften approximately 3-4 minutes.
+Add the minced garlic, 2 tbsp soy sauce, fish sauce, and bok choy to the skillet and cook until bok choy just starts to soften approximately 3-4 minutes.
 Remove from heat.